OpenCodeDev/OpenCodeDev.NetCMS.Compiler/README.md

 Lastly, while using strapi or wordpress it is great to have the administration built in but it can be a horrible thing when you have to handle multiple services... that why we aim to create the administration the same way strapi does with cutting edge Blazor tech-stack but can be easly hosted elsewhere like a seperated application but also can handle multiple related micro-service and integrate their data from a single dashboard.

 # Compiler Parts
 1. Create Project-> Pull starter project and create first required files.
 2. Create Plugin -> Pull Plugin Starter Project and Create First Files.
 3. Build -> Generate all C# common code based on model.json.
 4. Roslyn -> Automatically add all generated code to project thru Roslyn C# 9.0

+# NetCMS
+- CMS is open and dynamic and can be changed on the fly.
+- CMS uses JSON Model to Compile C# code.
+- Any Changes to JSON Model requires a server restart.
+- CMS Can make JSON Model via Admin Dashboard
+- CMS Can set relationships within the same Opened CMS
+- CMS Can set relationships from Opened CMS to Plugins and from Plugins to Plugins via Partial Public Model Class.
+- CMS Supports Relationships: 0-1, 1-1, 1-0, X-0, 0-X, X-X, 1-X and X-1.
+- CMS Uses EF Core (Code-First) and will bind relationship, X-0, 0-X, 1-0, 0-1 via a Binding Class.

+# Plugins
+- Plugins are Sealed (User/Admin cannot change the api model of plugins its sealed)
+- Each has a different DbContext to protect uniqueness and collisions between plugins.
+- Plugins come in 4 Parts: Admin, App, Shared and Server.

 # Ideas for Plugin Security
 To activate plugin during development: